Ohio Dominican University structures its Physician Assistant program into two phases:

-The first 15 months are spent in the class room and the following 12 in various clinical sites using a medical apprenticeship model.
+The first 15 months are spent in the classroom and the following 12 months are spent in various clinical sites using a medical apprenticeship model.

-The Physician Assistant Studies program will use full-time clinically experienced PA faculty and numerous adjuncts from multiple disciplines across the region.
-Students will have access to clinically based equipment (e.g., EKG machine, suture kits) as well as a functional cadaver lab.
+The Physician Assistant Studies program uses full-time clinically experienced PA faculty as well as adjuncts and guest lecturers from multiple disciplines across the region.
+Students will have access to clinically based equipment (e.g., EKG machine, suture kits, ultrasound) as well as a functional cadaver lab.

 Students may not provide services within a preceptor’s practice apart from those rendered as part of the clinical phase of the program.
 Students are not permitted to have clerical or teaching activities within the program.
 Students may not receive compensation for work performed within a preceptor’s clinical site or practice.

 Students may not waive any course within the PA program curriculum, nor does the program allow advance standing.
-Students who have been dismissed or withdrawn from the program and readmitted, can be granted credit for courses they completed successfully.
+Students who have been dismissed or withdrawn from the program and readmitted can be granted credit for courses they completed successfully.
 This is subject to review by the appropriate faculty committee.